A town of art and beauty, Taos is a masterpiece in the heart of New Mexico.

 You'll find native American homes as well as Spanish Colonial-style buildings here.

 The Hacienda de Los Martinez used to be the homestead of the great Martinez family of Taos.

-There is a museum that shows some of the old trade routes that were used and the different systems.
+There is a museum that shows some of the old trade routes and different systems that were used in the past.

-Pay your respects at the San Francisco de Assisi Mission Church
+Say a Prayer at the San Francisco de Assisi Mission Church

-The San Francisco de Assisi Mission Church was built for the common community as they needed a place to show their faith and believe in something.
+The church was built for the common community as they needed a place to practice their faith.

-You can see the white crosses standing straight at the entrance of the church.
+You can see white crosses standing straight at the entrance of the church.

 Explore the Enchanted Circle Scenic Byway